josephjaspers/blackcat_tensors/BlackCat_NeuralNetworks3.3/README.txt

 Installation/Setup:
-	BCT is a header only library that supports compilation with the NVCC and G++ (stable with G++ 6 and 7 || and NVCC CUDA 9) Simply add BlackCat_Tensors3.3 and BlackCat_NeuralNetworks to path and include "BlackCat_NeuralNetworks.h"
+	BCT is a header only library that supports compilation with the NVCC and G++ (stable with G++ 6 and 7 and NVCC CUDA 9) Simply add BlackCat_Tensors3.3 and BlackCat_NeuralNetworks to path and include "BlackCat_NeuralNetworks.h"

 FAQ Fast Explanation:

 	How to choose GPU/CPU?
-Go to NN_Core/Defaults.h, change fp_tye to float, and Mathlib to GPU. (approiate fields commented)
+Go to NN_Core/Defaults.h, change fp_tye to float, and Mathlib to GPU.
+(Apropriate changes already written, simply comment and uncomment the 'using' declerations fields commented)

 Supports:
 	GPU Multithreading (via CUDA)